A-Z of Recycling

 Sweet wrappers - These cannot be recycled.
 Use them for craft making with children.
 Foil wrappers can be taken to Recycling Centres.Back to top ^

-Tiles - Reuse broken tiles in mosaics, or put on your local Freecycle group.
+Tiles - Reuse broken tiles in mosaics, as crocks for pots, or advertise in online forums.
 One 80 litre sack of DIY waste can be accepted at Norfolk County Council Recycling Centres per week free of charge.
-Larger amounts can be taken to one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross or Thetford where a charge will be made.
+Larger amounts can be taken to one of the 8 Main Plus Recycling Centres at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross or Thetford where a charge will be made.
+See DIY.

-Timber - Try finding a new home for your old timber through your local Freecycle group.
+Timber - Try finding a new home for your old timber through your local online forum or paper.
 One 80 litre sack of DIY waste is accepted at Norfolk County Council Main Recycling Centres per week free of charge.
-Larger amounts can be taken to one of the 7 main Recycling Centres at Caister, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+Larger amounts can be taken to one of the eight main Recycling Centres at Caister, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
+See DIY.

 Tins - Food and drinks cans can be collected through your kerbside recycling collection.
 Large tins (e.g. old biscuit tins) are too big to be accepted in your local council recycling collection so please take to your Main recycling centre or reuse as storage containers.

-Tools - Consider donating to charity, or advertise through your local Freecycle group.
+Tools - Consider donating to charity, or advertise through your local online groups or papers.

 Toys - If in good condition consider donating to charity.
-You can also advertise these through your local Freecycle group.
+You can also recycle in some areas via the 'toy banks'.

-Tyres - Updated - From 1 April 2014 household motor vehicle and bicycle tyres will only be accepted at Norfolk Main Plus Recycling Centres.
+Tyres - Updated - From 1 April 2014 ,household motor vehicle and bicycle tyres will only be accepted at Norfolk Main Plus Recycling Centres.
 These are located at Caister-on-sea, Dereham, Hempton, Ketteringham, King's Lynn, Mayton Wood, Mile Cross and Thetford.
 Bicycle tyres will be accepted for free, but there will be a charge of £2.50 per motor vehicle tyre for disposal.
 There is a limit of 5 tyres per household, per month.
 Whilst on site disposing of four or more tyres, you may be asked to fill in a household waste disclaimer form prior to being able to deposit them.
 Alternative options include using the garage that fits tyres to your car - there is usually a small fee for this.
-You can reuse tyres to create compost bins, flower and plant containers and garden borders.
+Why not reuse tyres to create compost bins, flower and plant containers or children's swings.

 Vegetable peelings - Compost at home.
 Visit www.norfolk.getcomposting.com for a reduced price compost bin.Back to top ^

-Walking sticks - Consider donating to charity or advertise on your local Freecycle group
+Walking sticks - Consider donating to charity or advertise on your local online forum or paper.

-Washing machines - If still in working order consider selling or advertising on your local Freecycle group for a new home.
+Washing machines - If still in working order consider selling or advertising on your local online forum for a new home.
 You can take an old washing machine to any of Norfolk County Council's Main Recycling Centres to be recycled.
 Or you can ask your district council to collect them for a small charge.
+If buying new, choose the option to have the old one removed and recycled for you.

 Water Filters - All components of the Brita cartridge are recyclable.
 Cartridges returned to Brita will be sent to their own recycling plant in Germany where the component parts are separated and processed for secondary use.
 Cartridges can be returned via www.brita.net/uk for local recycling points.
 All other brands of water filter should be disposed of in your rubbish bin.